whtbl3/DataEngineer-Udacity_Capstone/readme.md

 - i94cntyl: Code for countries

 ### Data Model
- Using start schema:
+ Using star schema:
  ![Start schema](img/star_schema.png)
+ I use start schema because it can used for bussiness to easy to understand and analyze, Not sure that will be more advanage to another schema, cause I am not an analysist.

-Include 1 fact and 5 dimenstion table:
+Include 1 fact and 6 dimenstion table:
 - Fact table: human_migration
 ![Table dictionary - human_migration](img/fact_table_dictionary.png)
 - Dimension table: